 Before you complete the Reservation Request Form (link below), please do the following.
 (The reservation form will ask you for specific information related to the first four items):

-- Begin by reviewing our policies for using the Good Neighbor House.
-When you submit your reservation request, you are acknowledging that you have read, understood, and agree to abide by our guidelines and policies.
+- Begin by reviewing our policies for using the Good Neighbor House and our guidelines for donations from users of Good Neighbor.
+When you submit your reservation request, you are acknowledging that you have read, understood, and agree to abide by these guidelines and policies.

 - Check our Events Calendar (link opens in new browser window) to ensure that the dates, times, and rooms are available